 One of the requirements of an Oxford HouseTM charter is that new members must be approved by 80% of the existing members in a particular House.
 An approval by 80% of the existing members is required because it is extremely important for all of the members living in an Oxford HouseTM to feel comfortable with any newcomer.
-As a practical matter, existing Oxford HouseTM to feel comfortable with any newcomer.
-As a practical matter, existing Oxford HouseTM keep their memory green and few applicants are excluded from membership.
-Those who are excluded are generally excluded because there are no beds available.
-A waiting list is maintained, but it is of little value after a period of time because, when a person needs a room, he or she needs it immediately.
+As a practical matter, existing Oxford House have denied membership to very few individuals.
+Most members of Oxford House keep their memory green and few applicants are excluded from membership.
+Those who are excluded are generally excluded because there are no beds available A waiting list is maintained, but it is of little value after a period of time because, when a person needs a room, he or she needs it immediately.
 On the other hand, the waiting list can be a useful resource for getting new members to help form another House.
 The waiting list also is a ready resource for filling vacancies as members move out to live elsewhere in the community or are evicted because of a relapse to drinking or taking drugs.

-Oxford HouseTM works well for men and for women.
-However, it has been the experience of Oxford HouseTM that it does not work well with men and women in the same House.
-Relationships are bound to develop and will unnecessarily complicate the comfortable operation of an Oxford HouseTM.
+Oxford $\text{House}^{\text{TM}}$ works well for men and for women.
+However, it has been the experience of Oxford $\text{House}^{\text{TM}}$ that it does not work well with men and women in the same $\text{House}^{17}$ Relationships are bound to develop and will unnecessarily complicate the comfortable operation of an Oxford $\text{House}^{\text{TM}}$ .

-$1^4$ This is also true of loans received from a state revolving loan fund.
+&lt;sup>14 This is also true of loans received from a state revolving loan fund.
 Repayments on time is a must because it allows other groups to start houses and helps expand the opportunities for recovering individuals to stay clean and sober without relapse.
 State loans are usually \$4,000 and are repaid at \$170 a month for 24 months.